Eyevinn/player-analytics-specification/specification/index.md

 #### loaded

-This is sent when there is enough buffered content for the player to play the contentUrl.
+Sent when there is enough buffered content for the player to start playing the content.

 MUST be sent ONCE per session.

 ```jsonc